luxfi/docs/docs/subnets/create-a-virtual-machine-vm.md

 ### Static API

 A VM may have a static API, which allows clients to call methods that do not query or update the state of a particular blockchain, but rather apply to the VM as a whole.
 This is analagous to static methods in computer programming.
-LuxGo uses [Gorilla’s RPC library](https://www.gorillatoolkit.org/pkg/rpc) to implement HTTP APIs.
+Luxd uses [Gorilla’s RPC library](https://www.gorillatoolkit.org/pkg/rpc) to implement HTTP APIs.

 `StaticService` implements the static API for our VM.